What is the Defence Materials Technology Centre (DMTC)?

-DMTC is a collaborative venture that drives the creation of Australian manufacturing capability in advanced materials by facilitating industry-led research and commercialisation projects.
-DMTC projects target areas of Defence priority, ensuring that developed technologies and capabilities have end-user applicability and contribute to a more competitive Australian defence industry.
+DMTC is a collaborative venture that drives advances in technology development and the creation of Australian manufacturing capability.
+DMTC projects target areas of Defence need/priority where an Australian industrial capability footprint exists, ensuring that developed technologies and capabilities have end-user applicability and a clear path to commercialisation, contributing to a more competitive Australian defence industry.

 What is a Defence Future Capability Technology Centre (DFCTC)?